-Although it may seem difficult, it may be better to let their responsibilities lapse so they become more aware of how their addiction is negatively affecting their lives as well as the lives of those around them.
+Although it may seem difficult, when your loved one is still actively abusing drugs or alcohol, it may be better to let his responsibilities lapse so he becomes more aware of how his addiction is negatively affecting his own life as well as the lives of those around them.

 It may be tempting to loan them money so they are able to make rent payments, buy groceries, and get by financially.
 However, despite your good intentions, all that does is teach your loved one that their struggle with substance abuse can continue because they’ll feel that they can rely on you to help them through when things get rough.